 How many babies do Chinstrap Penguins have?

 The average number of babies a Chinstrap Penguin has is 2.

 What is an interesting fact about Chinstrap Penguins?

 There are 7 million breeding pairs of Chinstrap Penguins!

 What is the scientific name for the Chinstrap Penguin?

 The scientific name for the Chinstrap Penguin is Pygoscelis Antarcticus.

 How to say Chinstrap Penguin in ...

-7. DAVID G. AINLEY, GRANT BALLARD, BRIAN J. KARL and KATIE M. DUGGER, Available at: https://www.landcareresearch.co.nz/publications/researchpubs/Leopard_seal_predation_rates.pdf
+- DAVID G. AINLEY, GRANT BALLARD, BRIAN J. KARL and KATIE M. DUGGER, Available here: https://www.landcareresearch.co.nz/publications/researchpubs/Leopard_seal_predation_rates.pdf

-8. Guinness Book of World Records, Available at: https://www.guinnessworldrecords.com/world-records/largest-penguin-colony/
+- Guinness Book of World Records, Available here: https://www.guinnessworldrecords.com/world-records/largest-penguin-colony/